domnica/EFX/README.md

 This repository contains the following files.

 - The implementation of the algorithm in main_implementation.ipynb.
-The program generates a random instance of valuations and finds an EFX allocation for that instance.
+The program takes as input an instance of valuations (or generates a random one if none provided) and finds an EFX allocation for that instance.

 - To visualize the runtime of the algorithm for n=15 agents and growing number of items (from m = 3 to m = 1050), run the accompanying notebook EFX-visualizations-15-agents.ipynb.
 - To visualize the runtime for m = 10,000 items and growing number of agents (from n = 4 to n = 100), run the notebook EFX_visualizations_10k_items.ipynb.